 The oxidation of cells also leads to a depletion of vitamins E and C which are crucial in neutralising and preventing further damage from free radicals1,3.

-The irritation and inflammation of the skins barrier, has been shown to negatively impact the regulation of skin hydration3.
+The irritation and inflammation of the skin’s barrier have been shown to negatively impact the regulation of skin hydration3.
 This can lead to the dehydration of the skin.*

 Loss of key structural proteins in the skin